nickcharlton/site/posts/maker-faire-2013.md

 closer to the venue.
 Here we ended up meeting [Oli Wood][] and a bunch of other people.
 And had a fine time.
 Day 2 then followed, with slightly less, but still quite a lot of people.
 After closing time, we packed up, found something to eat and then turned in.
-We were leaving at 7, afterall.
+We were leaving at 7, after all.

 <figure>
   <img src="/resources/images/maker-faire-dancing-robots.jpg"